 Connect Herbals on the Mental, Emotional and Physical level.

 Clients have asked us what we do here at the Monastery to super charge the herbals.
-We find that most people take herbals as directed and then stock them out of the way until they need to take them again.
-We suggest you keep them out of the reach of children and animals but keep them somewhere where you can “Bless them with you eye contact” several times a day.
+We find that most people take herbals as directed and then stock them out of the way, until they need to take them again.
+We suggest you keep them out of the reach of children and animals, but keep them somewhere where you can “Bless them with your eye contact” several times a day.

-There is also another way to make a deeper connection with your herbals by programing herbals to work “inside” your body at a higher standard.
+There is also another way to make a deeper connection with your herbals by programming herbals to work “inside” your body at a higher standard.
 This info has been kept secret from the majority of people.
 It is known the Hindu Yogis can eat crushed glass and various toxins without ill effects.
-The following information, while not the same exact technique will go a long way in programing your mind and body to work together with the herbs.
+The following information, while not the same exact technique will go a long way in programming your mind and body to work together with the herbs.
 This is a way to give yourself a kind “directive”.
-In essence it’s like a post hypnotic suggestion of what you want the herbs to do, once inside the body.
+In essence, it’s like a post-hypnotic suggestion of what you want the herbs to do, once they are inside the body.
 Hold the palms of your hands near the tops of the herbs and Say aloud:

 “I charge these herbs with the living light of the ___________.

-(Fill in some religious patron) Ex: Christ, Buddha, Mohammad, or if atheistic use
+(Fill in some religious patron, for example, Christ, Buddha, Mohammad, or, if atheistic, use

-“the Universe” Etc. . .
-(Think of a light coming down from
+"the Universe," etc. Then, think of a light coming down from

 And they enter my body gently and quickly.